Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Photo: Mason Cycles

 Some are designed to fill almost the entire triangle, while others leave space for two bottle cages (again, depending on the bike).
 We’d recommend the latter.
 Frame packs often have multiple compartments to organise your gear.
 They are ideal for tent poles and heavier items that benefit from the bag’s central position on the bike.
-A snug fit and a variety of attachment points will help stop the bag moving around while pedaling.
+A snug fit and a variety of attachment points will help stop the bag moving around while pedalling.

-You can also strap a bag to the toptube of your bike.
-There’s not a huge amount of space here but ease of access makes a toptube bag a really handy addition, particularly for snacks, a phone or compact camera.
+You can also strap a bag to the top tube of your bike.
+There’s not a huge amount of space here but ease of access makes a top tube bag a really handy addition, particularly for snacks, a phone or compact camera.

 What Else?